Your monitoring and targeting scheme should alert you to any exceptional excess energy consumption by comparing your estimated and actual usage.

 You may find that this method is too simplistic and that it is more useful to make your estimates by relating energy use to the things that affect it.

-Basing your estimate on the factors affecting consumption
+Basing your energy estimate on the factors affecting consumption

 You should use this method if there are clear factors that cause your energy use to vary, such as: